seanchangg/metalllm/README.md

 ### Performance

 ~23 ms/iter on an M4 MacBook Air at the default config (256 tokens, 6 layers, 384 embed, 6 heads × 64, MLP scale 4).
+Finally beat PyTorch (by about 6 ms/iter)

 ## Repo layout notes